frequency-chain/frequency/README.md

 ./scripts/init.sh start-relay-chain
 ```

-Start mrc as parachain: This step will generate genesis/wasm and onboards the parachain.
+Start mrc as parachain: This step will generate genesis/wasm and onboard the parachain.

 Note: assumption is that relay chain is running from step one above and para id 2000 is registered.